Gold Heels

-Gold Heels (foaled 1898 in Pennsylvania) was an American Thoroughbred Champion racehorse who, in a two-year period, set one new stakes record and four track records, including a world record.
+Gold Heels (foaled 1898) was an American Thoroughbred Champion racehorse who, in a two-year period, set one new stakes record and four track records, including a world record.

 Background

 Gold Heels was bred by Alexander Cassatt at his Chesterbrook Farm in Berwyn, Pennsylvania.
 He was sired by Cassatt's outstanding runner, The Bard, a son of U.S. Racing Hall of Fame inductee, Longfellow.
 Gold Heels was out of the very good race mare Heel-and-Toe.
 A daughter of four-time Leading sire in North America, Glenelg, the durable Heel-and-Toe made 107 career starts winning 21 times.